 - Impeding a police officer's lawful duties

-You can't impede a police officer's lawful investigation, such as during a DUI stop or other similar situation.
+You can't impede a police officer's lawful investigation, such as during a DUI stop or other similar situations.
+If you fail to recognize the distinction, you will often be charged with an additional crime.

 Resisting Arrest Can Be Charged Under Different California Statutes